jtravan3/spring-boot-pbs-scheduler/README.md

 |      7      | 0    |  0   |  0   |  100 |

-7.)
+3.)
+To run a loop of tests in order to continually produce results, use the URL `http://localhost:8082/rest/pbs/start/difftrans/so/all`.
+This will continually execute a loop of all test cases while trapping any errors.
+To stop the loop use `http://localhost:8082/rest/pbs/endLoop`

+4.)
 Success!
 Now you can start generating results.
 If you have any questions, please contact me at ravanj1@citadel.edu or fill out an issue through this repository.